Math Software Online: MathScore.com

 Solve.
 Round to hundredths if need be.
 Remember to label your answers.

-1. If you have gone 40 millimeters/minute for 4 hours, how far
+1. If you have gone 20 feet/minute for 6 hours, how far have

 have you gone in millimeters?